apache/flink/docs/dev/python/table-api-users-guide/table_environment.zh.md

         <strong>create_temporary_system_function(name, function)</strong>
       </td>
       <td>
-        Registers a python user defined function class as a temporary system function.
+        Registers a Python user defined function class as a temporary system function.
         If the name of a temporary system function is the same as a temporary catalog function, the temporary system function takes precedence.
       </td>